 Preparing Students for Life After College

 Professor Isaac Desta, Ph.D., associate professor of business at Holy Cross, is described by his students as being both a challenging teacher, but a calm, steady leader.
-For his part, Desta appreciates the opportunity to teach at Holy Cross, which he thinks offers a much more personalized education than other schools he’s taught at.
+For his part, Desta appreciates the personalized education offered at Holy Cross College.

 Desta believes the business program is tailor-made for Holy Cross students because it aims to practically prepare students for an immediate career in business.
 “The way I teach allows me to identify key strengths and weaknesses of each student and give attention to each individual’s progress,” Desta explains.
 “The students who do best in my classes work hard and think critically.”